semrush/intergalactic/website/docs/get-started-guide/work-figma/work-figma.md

 ::: loom_video https://www.loom.com/share/d2b51d7b370f4a7cabcca1b09b7910e6 :::

-## Start designing with our Figma libraries
+## Start designing with our libraries

 How to start designing with the Intergalactic Design System Figma libraries?
 Where you should start from?